 Categories

 Violent Story of Murderer Robert Daniels at Mansfield Reformatory

-Why would any free men want to return to town where they served time?
-Robert Daniels and John West came back to the town in 1948.
-Bringing with them the darkest event in the Mansfield, Ohio’s history.
+Why would free men return to the town where they served time?
+Robert Daniels and John West came back in 1948.
+Not far from the Mansfield Reformatory.

+Categories